WISCONSIN’S EARLY COLLEGE CREDIT PROGRAM

 - Letters of recommendation

-Note: If you do not meet deadlines for submission of the required ECCP form (see above), you may still be able to take college courses through a private, nonprofit institution but the full costs of the credit will be carried by the student/family.
+Note: If you do not meet your school district's deadlines for submission of the required ECCP form, you may still be able to take college courses through a private, nonprofit institution but the full costs of the credit will be carried by the student/family.
 You will still use the Private, Nonprofit Institution of Higher Education ECCP Participation Form as approval from a high school counselor/staff advisor is required whether or not you are participating in ECCP.
 Contact college/university admission offices directly for further deadlines and details about taking courses as a non-ECCP student.